facelessuser/wcmatch/docs/src/markdown/pathlib.md

 more about [`pathlib`][pathlib] in general.
 Also, to learn more about the underlying glob library being used, check out the documentation for Wildcard Match's [`glob`](./glob.md).

+## Multi-Pattern Limits

+Many of the API functions allow passing in multiple patterns or using either [`BRACE`](#pathlibbrace) or [`SPLIT`](#pathlibsplit) to expand a pattern in to more patterns.
+The number of allowed patterns is limited `1000`, but you can raise or lower this limit via the keyword option `limit`.
+If you set `limit` to `0`, there will be no limit.

+!!! new "New 6.0"
+    The imposed pattern limit and corresponding `limit` option was introduced in 6.0.

 ### Differences

 The API is the same as Python's default [`pathlib`][pathlib] except for the few differences related to file globbing and